Teachers who intentionally challenge and support students create confident learners.

 - Provide a professional learning community where you can learn from peers throughout the metro area.

-- Convenient week-long classes on-campus held in summer and hybrid online/in-school classes during the school year
+- Convenient week-long classes on-campus held in summer and hybrid/in-school classes during the school year

 - Courses, schedule and tuition designed to meet the needs of working teachers: